 How to counter: Add time delays between cross-chain operations.
 Don't bridge and swap in the same session.
 Use different days for different steps of a multi-hop privacy route.

-The uncomfortable truth: Cryptographic privacy (ZK proofs, ring signatures, stealth addresses) protects the math.
-But analytics companies are not attacking the math — they're attacking the human using it.
-Every privacy tool is only as good as the operational security of the person behind it.
+The uncomfortable truth: The math is bulletproof.
+You are not.
+Every privacy tool is only as good as the operational discipline of the person behind it.
 The tool breaks the on-chain link.
-You are responsible for not rebuilding it through behavior.
+You are responsible for not rebuilding it through laziness, impatience, or habit.
 The best privacy setup in the world is worthless if you deposit 10 ETH, withdraw 10 ETH 30 minutes later, fund gas from your main wallet, and trade at the same time of day on the same DEX.
+I've seen people spend hours setting up a Monero bridge and then blow their cover by checking their "clean" wallet from the same IP they use for everything else.
 Chainalysis doesn't need to break the encryption.
 They just need to watch you be human.

 The Emerging Tools: Lightning, Aztec, Namada, Penumbra